ethanopp/GSHEETS-3C-Portfolio-Manager/README.md

+# KNOW ISSUES

+1. If saving the API keys does not prompt you with a confirmation message, switch to a private browser and do it.
+Google has a bug in passing data from the front end to backend when you have multiple Google accounts.

 # Permissions

 The 3C Risk Manager integration requests multiple permissions through Google Sheets.
 These permissions are only to fetch data, automate the fetching, and modify your sheet.
 A description of each permission and purpose is below.